cormas/cormas/CONTRIBUTING.md

 ```
 where you replace XXX with your github user name.

-PS: at the moment, we have only one master branch, so all development happens on this branch.
-We will use two branches when we release a first version of Cormas.

 ## Send the PR to the original cormas repo
 After doing the modification in your image,